To truly thrive as a freelancer, it’s crucial to continually work on your skills and boost your knowledge.

 - Americans generally seem more comfortable with sharing their achievements and career histories in detail, even with those they don’t know well.
-I see this from emails I receive from new readers.
+I see this in emails I receive from new readers!
 Conversely, Brits seem more inclined to play down their achievements.

 These differences simply relate to contrasts between the US and UK.
 If I bring cultural differences with other countries into the mix, it gets WAY more complicated!

 - It’s hugely variable how polite people are in different countries.
-There are two countries on my list above (which I won’t name individually!) where – to different degrees – pleases and thank yous aren’t really the norm, and there’s a far more “straight down to business” attitude than Brits or Americans are typically used to.
+There are two countries on my list above (which I won’t name individually!) where – to different degrees – pleases and thank yous aren’t really the norm.
+When you work with clients in those countries, you can expect a far more “straight down to business” attitude than Brits or Americans are typically used to.

 - Different countries have very different attitudes to holidays and days off.
 Workers in European countries typically get far more paid holiday than those in the US, for example.
 Freelancers tend to uphold whatever tradition they’re used to, especially as they often take time off at the same time as family members in “normal” jobs.

 - Not every country works nine to five, Monday to Friday!
 Some countries, such as Spain, have a long afternoon siesta and finish much later in the evening.
 Other countries, such as Israel, work a Sunday to Thursday working week.

 I could carry on providing more examples all day long, but I hope what’s above is enough to prove my point – especially when you think of the misunderstandings that can and do occur.